portworx/px-docs/run-with-kubernetes-native-driver.md

 Portworx can be used as a storage provider for your Kubernetes cluster.
 Portworx pools your servers capacity and turns your servers or cloud instances into converged, highly available compute and storage nodes.

-We have added native driver in Kubernetes that will integrate with PX to dynamically provision volumes for your Pods.
+We have added a native driver in Kubernetes that will integrate with PX to dynamically provision volumes for your Pods.
 The native portworx driver in Kubernetes supports the following features:

 1. Dynamic Volume Provisioning